In the beginning…

 XXV Anniversay & Homecoming

-2010 saw the 25th anniversary of The Mission.
+Although the band was still split, there had been much activity both in public and behind the scenes.
+2010 marked the 25th anniversary of The Mission.
 To celebrate this momentous time in history, Wayne Hussey announced that he, along with original members Craig Adams and Simon Hinkler and a special appearance at both the London and Leeds shows by long time Mission guitarist, Mark Thwaite would tour around the UK and Europe playing many of the classic Mission songs.
 Not only that, but both Fields of the Nephilm and Wonderstuff appeared with the Mission on certain dates!